 By Amanda Morgan

-Getting the medication’s that you need every year may cost you an average of $1,370.
-The astronomical prices of medicine that Americans have grown used to are not commonly seen by people anywhere else in the world.
-Overall, American medications cost about double of what compare to most of the world.
+Medication costs the average American $1,214 per year according to a report by Millman, Inc. The astronomical prices of medicine that Americans pay for medications are not typical around the globe.
+Overall, American medications cost about double compared to most of the world.
 In recent years the average price of medication has only been getting higher in the United States.
 Fortunately, there are ways to lower your yearly medication bills and save some money.
 Read this article to find out 9 ways to get your medicine cheaper and start saving money today.

 Click below to share this article.